fossabot/jupyterhub-ultraauth/README.md

 ```
 A *login* screen should be answered to you.

-You may now authenticate -- and user Jupyter-notebooks -- with the
+You may now authenticate -- and use Jupyter-notebooks -- with the
 default user:
 ```
 Username: user